Labyrinth of Refrain: Coven of Dusk: Reception

+Labyrinth of Refrain: Coven of Dusk received "generally favorable reviews" according to review aggregator Metacritic.
 The Japanese magazine Famitsu gave Coven and Labyrinth of Refrain a score of 32 out of 40 upon its Japanese release.
 According to Media Create, the game was the fifth best-selling game of the week in Japan, selling 17,573 physical copies.
 The game left chart after five weeks, when 42,519 copies were sold.
 In February 2017, Nippon Ichi Software CEO and the game's producer Souhei Niikawa said in an interview with 4Gamer.net that over 70,000 copies of the game were sold.